AriFordsham/GHCWiki/Functional-dependencies-in-GHC.md

 ## 3. GHC today

 GHC today does this:

+* By default: GHC uses the strict coverage condition and imposes the Paterson conditions.

 * If `UndecidableInstances` is on, GHC
   * uses the liberal (not strict) coverage condition